Loading...

 Problem (1): The siren of a police car moving at a constant speed of $30\,\rm m/s$ emits a wave with a frequency of $1200\,\rm Hz$.
 What frequency will an individual at rest hear when the police car moves (a) toward her, or (b) away from her?
 The speed of sound is $340\,\rm m/s$, and the air is still.

-Solution: (a) Consider the following figure in which a siren police car approaches a person at rest from the left.
+Solution: (a) Consider the following figure in which a police car with a siren approaches a person at rest from the left.

 A siren approaching to an observer at rest in the Doppler effect problem

-(b) Now, the siren is moving away from the observer, say toward the right.
+(b) Now, let’s consider the scenario where the siren is moving away from the observer, say toward the right.

 A siren receding an observer at rest in the Doppler effect problem